Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Summary

 \section{Summary}

-In summary, 2D angular correlation data for \auau collisions at 62 and 200 GeV are employed to re-examine interpretations of the azimuth quadrupole as ``elliptic flow'' conventionally represented by symbol $v_2$, a hydrodynamic response to the eccentricity of the initial-state \aa overlap region.
-Unlike most conventional $v_2$ methods, two-dimensional (2D) model fits to angular correlation data distinguish accurately between jet-related features and a {\em nonjet} quadrupole represented by symbol $A_Q$.
+In summary, 2D angular correlation data for \auau\ collisions at 62 and 200 GeV are employed to re-examine interpretations of the azimuth quadrupole as ``elliptic flow'' conventionally represented by symbol $v_2$, a hydrodynamic response to the eccentricity of the initial-state \aa\ overlap region.
+Unlike most conventional $v_2$ methods two-dimensional (2D) model fits to angular correlation data distinguish accurately between jet-related features and a nonjet quadrupole represented by symbol $A_Q$.

 The nonjet (NJ) quadrupole exhibits simple systematic trends on collision centrality and energy.
-The trend $A_Q \propto R(\sqrt{s_{NN}})\, N_{bin}(b)\, \epsilon_\text{opt}^2(b)$ with $R(\sqrt{s_{NN}}) \propto \log(\sqrt{s_{NN}} / \text{13.5 GeV})$ accurately describes NJ quadrupole data over a broad range of energies and all \auau centralities.
-All $p_t$-integrated NJ quadrupole data from 17 to 200 GeV are fully described by two \aa initial-state parameters.
+The trend $A_Q \propto R(\sqrt{s_{NN}})\, N_{bin}(b)\, \epsilon_\text{opt}^2(b)$ with $R(\sqrt{s_{NN}}) \propto \log(\sqrt{s_{NN}} / \text{13.5 GeV})$ accurately describes NJ quadrupole data over a broad range of energies and all \auau\ centralities.
+All $p_t$-integrated NJ quadrupole data from 17 to 200 GeV are fully described by two \aa\ initial-state parameters.

-In contrast, jet-related features exhibit Glauber linear superposition (GLS) trends (transparency) over the more-peripheral 50\% of the \auau total cross section, consistent with unmodified dijet production proportional to \nn binary collisions.
+In contrast, jet-related features exhibit Glauber linear superposition (GLS) trends (\aa\ transparency) over the more-peripheral 50\% of the \auau\ total cross section, consistent with unmodified dijet production proportional to \nn\ binary collisions.
 In more-central collisions jet-related amplitudes increase relative to the GLS trend but in a manner still consistent with pQCD when a simple alteration of fragmentation leading to jets is introduced.

-Within the transparency interval minimum-bias (mainly 3 GeV) jet characteristics indicate negligible parton or hadron rescattering that might contribute to hydrodynamic phenomena in a dense medium.
-Within the same centrality interval the nonjet quadrupole amplitude $A_Q$ increases to 60\% of its maximum value.
+Within the \aa\ transparency interval minimum-bias (mainly 3 GeV) jet characteristics indicate that parton or hadron rescattering that might lead to hydrodynamic phenomena in a dense medium is negligible.
+But within the same centrality interval nonjet quadrupole amplitude $A_Q$ increases to 60\% of its maximum value.